Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![extra-roll-not-working](docs/readme/extra-roll-not-working.png "extra-roll-not-working")

 After this setback, I settled on nesting another loop.
 Each turn must iterate at least once independent of the extra_roll value.
 The innermost loop was different in that it ran only when extra_roll evaluated to True.
+NOTE THIS ONLY ALLOWS FOR ONE EXTRA ROLL.

 CHECK IN WITH TIM - IS THIS IS THE MOST VIABLE APPROACH? - D.R.Y *et al*.